 Our ratings suggest Aussies prefer reputed and budget brands over premium ones, as evidenced by Kambrook taking the top spot, while Kmart and Sunbeam placed second and third respectively.

 While a kitchen essential, finding a kettle that suits your lifestyle and your drink preferences can be tricky, with plenty of options available, making it difficult to narrow down.
 While most popular brands have similar capacities, additional features such as auto shut-off, cord storage and quick boil functions are all factors you will have to be aware of when browsing the shelves.

 With plenty of options available, it’s always best to do your research before reaching for your wallet, as some brands or styles may fit your personal preference or household better than others, with a reliable kettle just as good as a cup of tea when you really need it.

-^By checking latest prices, you may leave Canstar Blue and be taken to a referral partner to compare.
+^By clicking on a shop online, compare now, buy online, more details or check latest prices button, you may leave Canstar Blue and be taken to a referral partner to compare.
 Canstar Blue may be paid for this referral.
 You agree that Canstar Blue’s terms and conditions apply to this referral.
 If you click on a brand that is not a referral partner, you will be taken to a brand page on Canstar Blue.